Trumpet Concerto (Arutiunian): Performers

+Premiere recording was made by Armenian trumpeter Haykaz Mesiayan of the Bolshoi Theater Orchestra, and conductor Odyssey Dimitriadi in 1951.

-The Soviet trumpeter Timofei Dokschitzer was the first to record the concerto and make it famous.
+Recording by the Soviet trumpeter Timofei Dokschitzer was instrumental in making the concerto famous.
 He visited the US in concert and performed the concerto there, although Roger Voisin is credited with the US premiere of the concerto, performing it with the Boston Pops Orchestra in 1966.

 Other noted performers of the concerto include: